hungaikev/faq/src/main/scala/com/lightbend/faq/streams/articles/README.md

 See more in the [Java documentation](http://doc.akka.io/docs/akka/current/java/stream/stream-flows-and-basics.html#operator-fusion) or the [Scala documentation](http://doc.akka.io/docs/akka/current/scala/stream/stream-flows-and-basics.html#operator-fusion).

+### 6. How to do Error handling and recovery.

+Failures vs Error handling in Akka Streams (What is an error and what is a failure)

+- Using RestartFlow in a Stream.

+- I think a nice guidelines how to decide is to split your exceptions into Errors and Failures.

+See more in the Java documentation or the Scala documentation.

+### 7. Retry logic in Akka streams.

+See more in the Java documentation or the Scala documentation.

 ### 8. Flattening a stream.

 See more in the Java documentation or the Scala documentation.